Best Cardio Machines for Home Gyms in 2026

 - Pedals are basic — upgrade for clip-in shoes

-Best for: Structured cardio programs, app-connected training, moderate-intensity steady state.
+Best for: Structured cardio programs, app-connected training, moderate-intensity steady state, users who want guided workouts.

 Best Rowers